INTRODUCTION TO THE COURSE

 Is the emotional or physical environment causing emotional issues?

-Terms used in behaviour modification.
+Terms used in

 The dog’s need for reassurance and compassion.